16MP IMX519 Autofocus Synchronized Quad-Camera Kit for Raspberry Pi, NVIDIA® Jetson Nano/Xavier NX/AGX Orin/Orin Nano/Orin NX

 - 1 ×Screw Pack

-- This Kit Combines four cameras into one frame, each camera with a max resolution of 2328(H)x1748(V).
+2. The resolution of the synthesized image remains unchanged, but the frame rate is halved.
+This Kit Combines four cameras into one frame, each camera with a resolution of 2328(H)x1748(V).